This post may contain affiliate links.

 • Heat oven to 350°F (177ºC) with rack set in middle position.
 Lightly grease a 9-inch round pan (or 8-inch square pan); line bottom of pan with parchment paper.

-• In a stand mixer fitted with paddle attachment, beat together butter, sugar, baking powder, salt and nutmeg on medium speed until smooth, about 1 minute; scrap down sides of bowl.
+• In a stand mixer fitted with paddle attachment, beat together 8 tablespoons butter, ¾ cup (150g) sugar, 1 teaspoon baking powder, ¾ teaspoon salt and ½ teaspoon nutmeg on medium speed until smooth, about 1 minute; scrape down sides of bowl.

-• Stir in vanilla and lemon zest.
-With mixer on low speed, gradually add flour until a stiff batter is formed.
+• Stir in 1 teaspoon vanilla and ½ teaspoon lemon zest.
+With mixer on low speed, gradually add 1 cup (130g) flour until a stiff batter is formed.
 Scrape down sides of bowl and give batter a few mixes by hand to ensure no pockets of dry flour remain.

-• Bake cake for additional 40–45 minutes, until a toothpick inserted in center comes out clean and top of the cake is light golden brown.
+• Bake cake until a toothpick inserted in center comes out clean and top of cake is light golden brown, 35–40 minutes.
+Transfer to a wire rack and cool, in pan, for 10–15 minutes.

 • Run a paring knife or offset spatula around edges of pan to loosen cake.
 Place a wire rack over top of pan and gently flip pan to release cake.
 Place a second wire rack on top of cake and flip again so top is facing up.
 Serve warm or at room temperature.